Best synthesizers to buy in 2022: 17 of the best synths under $600

 Dreadbox Typhon

 In recent years, Dreadbox has introduced a slew of well-regarded music-making products, including modular building blocks, DIY boxes and modules, and portable effects, synthesizers and sequencers.
-Like the many-headed monster after which it’s named, the Typhon combines many facets into one powerful, noisy, fire-spitting unit – a monophonic analogue synth with digital control, sequencing and effects.
+Like the many-legged monster after which it’s named, the Typhon combines many facets into one powerful, noisy, fire-spitting unit – a monophonic analogue synth with digital control, sequencing and effects.

 In our review, we said: “The Typhon is a fun, flexible and surprisingly powerful synthesizer.
 The core analogue sound engine is strong and the fact that much of the synth is controlled digitally means that thrilling new features can be added along the way.
 The Typhon might not live up to the cataclysmic might of its serpentine namesake quite yet but we’re confident that this monophonic synth will only grow in power”.